 Gladis Zinati is an Associate Research Scientist at Rodale Institute, Kutztown, PA.
 She conducts basic and applied research in compost formulations, carbon sequestration, soil fertility and pest management to improve organic crop production and quality.
 She has a set of undergraduate degrees in General Agriculture and Agriculture Engineering and MSc. degree in Horticulture from the American University of Beirut, Beirut, Lebanon.
 Her Ph.D. is in Soil Fertility from Michigan State University, E. Lansing, MI.
 She formerly worked as an Extension Specialist in Nursery Crops for Rutgers University in NJ.

 Cynthia James, ASC Program Manager

-Manages all aspects of the Agriculture Supported Communities program at the Rodale Institute including production, marketing and farmer education/training.
+Cynthia manages all aspects of the Agriculture Supported Communities program at the Rodale Institute including production, marketing and farmer education and training.

 Don Jantzi, Field Operations Foreman

 Dr. Karreman is developing an Organic Livestock program, including animal-oriented educational programming in the shape of organic veterinary animal health workshops for commercial organic farmers.